PIPELINE

 All our assets are in house designed, developed, and wholly owned by Biomea Fusion Inc.

-BMF-219 in patients with Acute Myeloid Leukemia (AML), Multiple Myeloma (MM), and Diffuse Large B-Cell Lymphoma (DLBCL)
+BMF-219 in patients with Acute Myeloid Leukemia (AML), Multiple Myeloma (MM), Diffuse Large B-Cell Lymphoma (DLBCL), and Chronic Lymphocytic Leukemia (CLL)

 BMF-219 is an oral investigational covalent menin inhibitor.
 Data suggests that optimized covalent inhibitors can provide deeper inhibition while being better tolerated than some conventional reversible inhibitors.

-BMF-219 is being developed for genetically defined AML, ALL, DLBCL, and MM patients.
+BMF-219 is being developed for genetically defined AML, ALL, DLBCL, MM and CLL patients.

 BMF-219 blocks the interaction of menin and MLL (AML, ALL), and limits the activity and/or expression of NPM1, MYC, HOX, and MEIS1, all known drivers of oncogenic proliferation and survival.